The best fish and chips near Roman Road

 Their chips are hailed by regular Graham Smith, ‘Britannia’s is my wife’s favourite.
 Their chips are nice and crispy on the outside, with a soft, fluffy inside.
 Whatever you order, you get a good sized portion too.’
 Local resident Vicks Hatcher also praises Britannia for their quality food, ‘you can tell they always cook their fish in fresh oil, which makes a big difference’.

-Britannia is open for takeaway only from Monday to Saturday.
-They are currently running a reduced service from 1pm-8pm, but their normal opening hours are from 11am-11pm.
+Britannia is open for takeaway only from Monday to Saturday from 11am-11pm.
 Local Beverley Charters has a great insider’s tip for when they’re busy, ‘you can ring up and pre-order which can help when there’s long queues.’

 The 50-year-old Saucy Kipper next to Gregg’s on Roman Road is a well-loved local favourite.
 Stepping into this traditional chippie is like stepping back in time; next to its classic heated glass countertop stands a jar of pickled onions.
 Their fresh fish – cod, rock salmon, haddock, plaice and skate – comes with thickly cut chips, cocooned in paper and served with a wooden fork.